 ‘We’re a Media Company Now’: Inside Marriott’s Incredible Money-Making Content Studio

-Destination (or Place) branding and marketing is emerging as a critical activity for all sorts of companies, governments, countries, Regions and Cities.
+Destination (or Place) branding and marketing is emerging as a critical activity for companies, governments, countries, regions, and cities.

-Joe Lazauskas writes that the venerable Marriot group is now thinking like a Media company.
+Joe Lazauskas writes that the venerable Marriott group is now thinking like a media company.

 “We are a media company now,”

-When you walk into the ground floor of Marriott’s headquarters, it fittingly looks like the lobby of a modern hotel—chic white lounges, cozy pods, even a friendly receptionist.
-But then you notice nine flashing screens encased in glass walls, like a TV control room that has been teleported from Hollywood to Bethesda, Maryland.
+When you walk into the ground floor of Marriott’s headquarters, it fittingly looks like the lobby of a modern hotel - chic white lounges, cozy pods, even a friendly receptionist.
+But then you notice nine flashing screens encased in glass walls, like a TV control room teleported from Hollywood to Bethesda, Maryland.

-In a way, it has.
-Inside the control room—dubbed “M Live”—were three media veterans tasked with seeing just how much a hotel brand could capitalize on the fast-changing digital landscape.
+Inside the control room - dubbed “M Live” - three media veterans are tasked with seeing just how much a hotel brand could capitalize on the fast-changing digital landscape.

-It’s now been two years since Marriott hired Karin Timpone from the Walt Disney Company, where she had led the launch of successful digital products like WATCH ABC, so she could connect Marriott to the “next generation of travelers.”
-In June 2014, Beebe, also working for Disney, followed Timpone.
-By September 2014, Marriott had announced the launch of a global content studio.
+Two years earlier, Marriott hired Karin Timpone from the Walt Disney Company, where she had launched successful digital products like WATCH ABC, to connect Marriott to the “next generation of travelers.”
+In June 2014, Beebe, also working for Disney, joined Timpone.
+By September 2014, Marriott had launched a global content studio.

 Read the rest of the article here.